learn-co-curriculum/activerecord-intro/README.md

-<a href='https://learn.co/lessons/activerecord-intro' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/activerecord-intro' title='What is ActiveRecord?'>What is ActiveRecord?</a> on Learn.co and start learning to code for free.</p>